CES 2018: The Main Show, LVCC, and Sands

 Friday’s hot tip for aspiring tech marketers: if you’re going to loan your motorized ride-on luggage to CES attendees, make sure your booth name is in big honking letters on both sides of the case, so journalists who see them zipping by can find you.
 I saw such a product but had to go to Google to figure out that it might have been from a company named Modobag.

 This slot machine features four screens, a tablet for game control in addition to the usual buttons, and a sensor that detects 3D motion gestures in mid-air above the tablet.
-All of it is in service to capture your dollar-a-spin.
+All of it aimed at capturing your dollar-a-spin.
 It’s fascinating to see how much tech the gambling industry uses to make sure their games remain captivating for people used to video game consoles and big-screen TVs.

 Meanwhile back at CES, this article will cover the main floor and a few things I saw elsewhere in separate meetings.
-In the next piece, I’ll wrap up the show with coverage of Eureka Park, a breakout space reserved for startups that often has the most interesting products.
+In the next piece, I’ll wrap up the show with coverage of Eureka Park, a breakout space reserved for startups that often has the most interesting products (see “CES 2018: Eureka Park Wraps Up CES,” 18 January 2018).

-Other World Computing -- Other World Computing, AKA macsales.com, has long been a reliable source for interesting Mac products.
+Other World Computing -- Other World Computing, AKA macsales.com, has long been a reliable source for interesting Mac products, which are otherwise in relatively short supply at CES.
 The company is celebrating its 30th anniversary this year, which means they’ve been around long enough to remember when a Macintosh IIx was the hot new thing.
 (And the IIx cost over $16,000 in today’s dollars, making an iMac Pro look like a bargain.)

 Last year (see “CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2,” 10 January 2017), I was most excited by OWC’s announcement of the DEC portable dock for the 2016 and later 15-inch MacBook Pro.
 It snapped onto the bottom of the laptop and restored a bunch of ports Apple had removed, while adding a few that had never been included.
 OWC missed their release date last year, but they promise they’re coming out with it “as soon as possible.”
 OWC is also exploring adding a secondary battery to the DEC and might release a model for the 13-inch MacBook Pro.